Major in Investigative Forensics

 Supplemental major course (6 credits): ANTH 351, BIOL 160, BIOL 320, BIOL 350, BIOL 356, CCJS 440, CCJS 441, FSCN 414, or any chemistry, forensic science, or physics course

 - Digital specialization

 Required core courses (6 credits): CCJS 390 and 421

-Supplemental major course (3 credits): Chosen from any CSIA or IFSM courses
+Supplemental major course (6 credits): Any CSIA or IFSM course

 - Required related course (3 credits): WRTG 393